Cray-HPE/ims-kiwi-ng-opensuse-x86_64-builder/README.md

 shell where the administrator can access the failed image root in order to determine the nature of the failure and how to resolve.

+# Container Runs as Root

+Kiwi-ng must be run as root in order to build and chroot into the image root being built.
+There are Kiwi plugins that allow Kiwi-ng to not require root access, however these plugins also require virtualization, which is not available within a docker container.

+There is future work that will hopefully mitigate any concern regarding this container running as root.
+However, until this work is completed, the container will need to run as root.

 ## Getting Started
 ### Prerequisites
 To build and use the ims-kiwi-ng-opensuse-x86_64-builder Docker image, you will